p-m-p/backbone-modal/README.md

 A light-weight modal made especially for use with Backbone.js.
-Opens a modal window that can be styled to fit your application to display a `view` within the modal content area.
+Opens a modal window that can be styled to fit your application to display a `Backbone.View` within the modal content area.

 Usage
 ---